rupinder-developer/ActiveRecords/README.md

 ## Documentaion

 If you intend to use a Active Record Class inside your PHP Project, open the ./ActiveRecords/config.php file with a text editor and set your database settings.
-You can also create global variables inside congfig.php file which you can access all over the framework.

 **./ActiveRecords/config.php**
 ```php